MarcoFloo/Bestiopsychologist/content/project/Hierarchical/index.md

 **My Experience**

-As an example from my class: A three-stage hierarchical multiple regression was conducted with job performance as the dependent variable.
+I conducted three-stage hierarchical multiple regression was conducted with job performance as the dependent variable.
 Critical thinking score was entered at stage one of the regression (i.e., Model 1), conscientiousness score at stage two (i.e., Model 2), and a work sample at stage three (i.e., Model 3), based on the correlations between the three predictors and job performance.

 **The Data:**